 - Check your credit.
 Federal law entitles you to a free credit report each year.
 Check it for suspicious activity.
 If you’re a deploying service member and don’t plan to seek new credit while deployed, place an active-duty alert on your credit report to reduce the risk of getting swindled.

-- Install anti-virus, anti-spyware software on all your devices.
+- Install anti-virus and anti-spyware software on all your devices.
 Update these protections regularly.

 - Shop online carefully.
-Only provide your credit card information on sites that use secure technology.
+Provide your credit card information only on sites that use secure technology.
 Look for a lock icon on the status bar of your internet browser when shopping on a site.